This article originally appeared in Livemint

 Race to Cloud – Drivers and Roadblocks

 According to an IDC report , it is expected that by the end of 2021, approximately 80% of the enterprises will put a mechanism in place to shift to cloud-centric infrastructure and applications at a rate double or more of what it was before the pandemic.
-However, in this race of cloud adoption, many organisations do not have a clear picture of what they want and often underestimate the challenges involved in cloud migration.
-Lack of appropriate research, the correct approach and the right service provider leads to organisations ending up getting their hands burnt, leading them to put their plans on the back-burner.
+However, in this race of cloud adoption, many organizations do not have a clear picture of what they want and often underestimate the challenges involved in cloud migration.
+Lack of appropriate research, the correct approach and the right service provider leads to organizations ending up getting their hands burnt, leading them to put their plans on the back-burner.

 One of the foremost concerns is the potential of breaches in security and compliance.
 Basis Amdocs’ recent cloud survey more than 60% of the IT leaders surveyed in the US, UK, and India stated that security was one of their biggest cloud-based challenges, closely followed by loss of data.
-Organisations believed that moving massive amounts of data across platforms may lead to some or more of it not carrying forth safely.
+Organizations believed that moving massive amounts of data across platforms may lead to some or more of it not carrying forth safely.
 Other concerns such as latency and lack of visibility and control over cloud-hosted apps were also reasons to put off adoption.

 Another major concern on the enterprises’ end is the need for skilled workforce to work on cloud.
 The investment in re-/upskilling on cloud technology, outsourcing strategies to meet cloud computing experts’ deficit, etc., would be massive as the majority of the current workforce does not have the skills required to handle the change.
 Amdocs cloud survey found that approx. 69% of IT professionals in India believe training employees on cloud-based data and analytics is as one of the biggest challenges today.
 A similar concern is the incompatibility of existing IT architecture.
-Every organisation has a current set of IT tools and infrastructure which is being used for current operations and the lack of data integration and data management, while running systems and monitoring workloads on the cloud, puts a sense of unease in everyone’s minds.
+Every organization has a current set of IT tools and infrastructure which is being used for current operations and the lack of data integration and data management, while running systems and monitoring workloads on the cloud, puts a sense of unease in everyone’s minds.

 Lastly, the availability of different pricing models across cloud service providers can lead to confusion over which option would be more cost effective.
 For example, Amazon Web Services (AWS) offers a Pay-as-you-go model, a Save when you reserve model and a Pay less by using more model .
 All three models have pros and cons and vary in the financial load they levy on the would-be adopter.
-The financial aspect leads to procrastination over the adoption decision, which, more often than not, leads organisations to put off the adoption.
+The financial aspect leads to procrastination over the adoption decision, which, more often than not, leads organizations to put off the adoption.

 A Roadmap to Shift to Cloud